Wet Hot American Summer: 10 Years Later review

 Need more comedy in your life?
 Check out this sweet deal with Foxtel.

-Browse Foxtel Now's library of Comedy movies for free for two weeks from Foxtel Now
+Click to browse Foxtel Now's library of Comedy movies from Foxtel Now

 Foxtel Now is streaming Comedy movies on-demand.
-Sign up for a free two-week trial.View details
+Sign up today.View details

 Second to Ben and McKinley’s psycho nanny drama is the closeted love between old-timer J.J (Zak Orth) and newcomer Claire.
 Claire and Mark have been in an unsteady relationship ever since the revised last days of camp, while J.J has been relegated to Claire’s best bud and confidant.
 It’s immediately obvious J.J has feelings for Claire.
 Claire is often the object of the rookie documentarian’s wistful gaze (Claire avoids the camera, claiming to be “camera shy” which is a loose explanation for her absence in the first film).
 Over the season, the disastrous love triangle evolves and climaxes with one fantastic stoush.